-There has been a lifelong debate as to whether school is a scam or not.
-While some schools of thought believe that schooling is a scam, most people still strongly believe that schooling is vital to learning and becoming successful.
-At the same time, however, many young students feel as though they are forced to take subjects they’re uninterested in and have no part to play in their future in the long run.
+There is a lifelong debate on whether ‘school is a scam or not’.
+While some schools of thought believe the education system is a scam, most people still strongly believe that schooling is vital to learning and success.
+However, many young students feel as though the system force them to take subjects they’re uninterested in.
+Subjects that have no part to play in their future in the long run.

 Everyone has different passions, goals, and career paths, and sometimes these passions are not fanned to flame in the regular school setting.
 People are beginning to focus more on learning more complex life skills that are not believed to be taught in the traditional classroom setting.

 The normal routine is for a child to pass through Kindergarten, Nursery, Primary, Secondary, and College or University.
 So many have passed through this system of education and routine yet feel unfulfilled in life.
-This has made a lot of people cling to the opinion that school is a scam.
+This has made many people believe that school is a scam.

-But is school really a scam?
+But is school a scam?
 Do you need to go to school to be educated?
-In this post, I’ll address these issues, continue reading to the end.
+In this post, I’ll try to address these issues.
+Continue reading to the end.

 Recommended: 10 Important Life Skills That Should be Taught at School, But Aren’t